 Planning for the future

 The paper’s case studies highlight what actions we need to take to prepare for a warmer, more volatile future.
-“Marine heatwaves are hear with us to stay,” Free said.
+“Marine heatwaves are here with us to stay,” Free said.
 Even if we could predict and manage them perfectly, they would still impact fish and fisheries.
 “We […] need policies that bolster the resilience of fishing communities to those negative impacts that we can’t mitigate.”

-Improving fisheries monitoring will enable us detect changes earlier and make decisions more quickly. “[Without] monitoring data, we [wouldn’t have had any …] scientific justification to allow a higher catch limit [for shortbellied rockfish], and the hake fishery would’ve closed,” Free said.
+Improving fisheries monitoring will enable us detect changes earlier and make decisions more quickly. “[Without] monitoring data, we [wouldn’t have had any …] scientific justification to allow a higher catch limit [for shortbelly rockfish], and the hake fishery would’ve closed,” Free said.

 Management models should also include climate components, the authors stated.
 “Reactive management approaches that rely [… solely] on historical fisheries analyses will only get us so far,” Bellquist said.
 Instead, we need to integrate forecasts of how fisheries might respond to both management decisions and climate change.